Spack050805/ZombieCountyProject/README.md

 ## Credits

-- **Design, programming, gameplay, AI, vehicle physics and UI:** me.
+- **Game design and programming (gameplay, AI, vehicle physics, weapons, UI logic):** Leonardo Prestino.
+- **Enemy and car 3D models, UI design:** Davide Prestino.
+- **AI pair programming:** developed with the help of [Claude Code](https://claude.com/claude-code) by Anthropic as a programming assistant.
 - **Map environment assets and VFX packs:** from [Fab](https://www.fab.com).
 They were used during development and removed from this repository because of their licenses.

 If this project helped you learn something, or you reuse part of it, I'd love to hear about it.
 A mention or a star is always appreciated.